MrRox1337/CST3170/Coursework 2/README.md

 ### Testing Strategy:
 The model was trained exclusively on `cw2DataSet1` and tested on `cw2DataSet2`, ensuring a clear separation between training and testing phases.

+### Finetuning Strategy:
+The model hyperparameters values were edited like neuron count (h), learning rate, and cycle count.

 ---

 ## 4. Results